Oak-B/GL2FA/README.md

 - GLCPN/
   - model/
-    - GLCPN_bi.py # GLCPN designed for bipartite graphs, such as a QoS network.
+    - GLCPN_bi.py # GLCPN implemented for bipartite graphs, such as a QoS network.
-    - GLCPN_ui.py # GLCPN designed for unipartite graphs, such as a PPI network.
+    - GLCPN_ui.py # GLCPN implemented for unipartite graphs, such as a PPI network.
   - utils/
     - eval.py # Evaluation metrics
     - LoadData_bi.py # Data reading file for bipartite graphs.